wg-osr/walkerga.github.io/class/sp_athach.md

 ## Feed the Laylines
 If you plant one seed, vegetable or fruit on a layline and come back to it after a long rest, roll 1D6:

-1. The plant has grown to adult size.
+1. The plant has fully grown.
-1. The plant has grown to adult and bears Cold Iron fruits.
+1. The plant has fully grown and bears Cold Iron fruits.
 1. The area collapsed
 1. 2 HD of local beasts were attracted to the location, you can give them a 2 word command.
 1. A swarm of local vermin were attracted to the location, you can give it a 2 word command.